 I'm a software engineer based in Denver.
 I love nature and art.

 I'm a software engineer based in Denver, Colorado.
-I've been helping build customer analytics & CRM activation tools for marketers with Custora since 2015.
+I've been helping build Codespaces at GitHub since 2020.

-I taught myself how to code and further studied how to build stuff at App Academy.
+Previously, I've worked as a developer on platforms for customer data and insights with Custora and Amperity.
+I taught myself how to code and further studied web frameworks at App Academy.
 Before that, I worked in avian field biology and leading outdoor programming for adults with developmental disabilities.

 In 2012 I graduated from Bowdoin College in my home state of Maine, where I studied biology and spent a lot of time researching an amphibious fish.